Gardening Australia star shares his hearing loss story

 Helping others take action

-As part of Men’s Health Week (15 – 21 June 2015), Peter spoke of the importance of others to take a leaf out of his book and take action on hearing loss.
+Peter speaks of the importance of others to take a leaf out of his book and take action on hearing loss.

 It’s tempting to postpone doing something about hearing loss.
 Men in particular tend to resist because they think hearing aids are some clunky mechanism.
 But of course, modern hearing aids are absolutely remarkable and can be virtually invisible, he says.